 Our Chairman John Rossant sits down with Pete Scantland, CEO of Columbus-based IKE Smart City, to discuss the evolving role of private enterprises within cities, and how mid-sized cities in the United States are quickly catching up to their larger counterparts.

 John Rossant: Hi Pete.
-Before we dive into some of the challenges and opportunities for mid-sized cities, how did you find inspiration for the IKE Smart City digital kiosk?
+Before we dive into some challenges and opportunities for mid-sized cities, how did you find inspiration for the IKE Smart City digital kiosk?

 Pete Scantland: I grew up in Columbus, Ohio and I graduated college in 2001.
 Like a lot of cities at that time, Columbus was experiencing a rebirth of its downtown area.
 The city passed a series of strategies that would boost its re-urbanization, and one of those was creating a one-stop shop for project development.
 Through this process, I worked with the city to create new signage regulation that allowed for more interactive urban media, in other words non-traditional signage that was built into buildings themselves.
 So that was the basis for Orange Barrel Media, which is the parent of IKE Smart City.